-Additionally, the Library has Camtasia Studio video production and editing software installed on two computers in the Faculty Development Room (BL112).
+The Faculty Development Center (BL112) has Camtasia Studio 9 video production and editing software installed on two computers in the Faculty Development Room (BL112).
 This license also comes with SnagIT, an image capturing and editing tool.
 Camtasia Studio and SnagIT are TechSmith tools, which offer great video tutorials.
-They offer a 30-day free trial if you want to try it at home or in your office, but the trial productions have a watermark.
-Bring the file to BL112 to remove it and finalize the video.
-Ask Sandra Rogers (x4480) for assistance.
+To learn about the best practices for video production, see the PowerPoint presentation on Camtasia Studio below.